ShraddhaSurana/GettingAndCleaningDataAssessment/README.md

 how to run the analysis

-In your R enviroment (in the same folder where the data files are), load the script:
+In your R enviroment (in the same folder where the UCI HAR Dataset folder is there), load the script:

 source('run_analysis.R')
 The end result will be a file called tidyDataset.txt' in the same folder.